just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Search-Algorithms.rst

     </center>
     <p></p>
     <h3>An Efficient Algorithm</h3>
-    <p>There is a very efficient algorithm for the guessing game problem, known as the <b>binary search algorithm</b>.
+    <p>There is an efficient algorithm for the guessing game problem, known as the <b>binary search algorithm</b>.
 It is called binary search because you repeatedly divide the search space into two and eliminate one half of the search space.
       Click <a href="https://mobile-csp.org/webapps/search/binarysearch.html" target="_blank">here</a> to see
       the pseudocode or see the algorithm comparison section below.
     </p>